 OF THE APA CALIFORNIA ELECTIONS PROCESS

-Members of the organization are able to distinguish between acceptable and unacceptable behavior on the part of their peers.
+Members of the organization are able to distinguish between acceptable and unacceptable behavior on the part of their peers

-Given accurate and complete information, members of the organization will make intelligent and reasonable election choices.
+Given accurate and complete information, members of the organization will make intelligent and reasonable election choices

-Guidelines should be as specific as possible and should be adopted by the Board to minimize the need for situational staff interpretation.
+Guidelines should be as specific as possible and should be adopted by the Board to minimize the need for situational staff interpretation

 The elections process should strive to achieve 13 goals:

-1. To offer members a high caliber of candidates from which to choose .
+To offer members a high caliber of candidates from which to choose

-2. To offer each office a range of candidates that reflect a diversity of views within the
+To offer each office a range of candidates that reflect a diversity of views within the Chapter as well as some continuity and some fresh views

-Association.

-a.
-Some continuity. b.
-Some fresh views .

-3. To ensure that, in toto, candidates are drawn from a broad range of backgrounds and reflect a wide range of member views.
+To ensure that, in toto, candidates are drawn from a broad range of backgrounds and reflect a wide range of member views.
 These include but are not limited to:

-a.
-Sections b.
-Students

-c.
-Elected officials

-e.
-Planning commissioners and citizen planners f.
 Academics

-g.
 Consultants

-h.
+Elected officials

 Governmental planners

+Planners of color and other under-represented groups

+Planning commissioners and citizen planners

-I. Private planners
+Private planners

-j.
+Sections

+Students

 Women

-k.
-Blacks, Hispanics and other minority groups

-Appendix 6:

-PHILOSOPHY AND GOALS

-OF THE APA CALIFORNIA ELECTIONS PROCESS (continued)

-4. To ensure a process of candidate solicitation and selection that encourages and considers all members interested in running for office and those the nominating committee and other members consider to have potential for national leadership.
+To ensure a process of candidate solicitation and selection that encourages and considers all members interested in running for office and those the nominating committee and other members consider to have potential for national leadership

-5. To ensure strong leadership of the organization by requiring proven capabilities by candidates.
+To ensure strong leadership of the organization by requiring proven capabilities by candidates

-6. To guarantee equal access to APA California resources by all candidates.
+To guarantee equal access to APA California resources by all candidates

-7. To provide members with the information to make an informed selection among candidates, at a reasonable cost to the organization.
+To provide members with the information to make an informed selection among candidates, at a reasonable cost to the organization

-8. To promote equitable campaign procedures that minimize disparities in financial or technological resources among candidates.
+To promote equitable campaign procedures that minimize disparities in financial or technological resources among candidates

-9. To minimize the need for staff interpretation of guidelines by having, as specific-as-possible, Boardadopted policies covering a wide variety of situations.
+To minimize the need for staff interpretation of guidelines by having, as specific-as-possible, Board-adopted policies covering a wide variety of situations

-10. To minimize administrative and financial burdens of the campaign process on APA California.
+To minimize administrative and financial burdens of the campaign process on APA California

-11. To encourage participation in the nominating process.
+To encourage participation in the nominating process

-12. To encourage members to vote.
+To encourage members to vote

-13. To maintain a character of campaigning appropriate to the dignity of planning and the Association.
+To maintain a character of campaigning appropriate to the dignity of the planning profession and the Chapter.

-Any electionrelated activities are expected to be consistent with this philosophy.
+Any election-related activities are expected to be consistent with this philosophy.
 Candidates and members are referred to points 5, 6, 7, 9 and 12 in particular.
-To implement this philosophy the board has adopted campaign policies, and guidelines for background/experience and position statements.
+To implement this philosophy the board has adopted an Elections Policy & Procedure and guidelines for background/experience and position statements.
 Please attempt to be specific enough to be useful but not so specific as to challenge members to find loopholes.
-When applied in a mature manner by candidates and members the philosophy, policies, and guidelines should together provide for an open, fair, informative, and self-policing elections process.
+When applied in a mature manner by candidates and members, this philosophy, along with the Policy and Procedure, and guidelines, should together provide for an open, fair, informative, and self-policing elections process.